doyensec/electronegativity/README.md

     .catch(err => console.error(err));
 ```

-The result contain the number of global and atomic checks, any errors encountered while parsing and an array of the issues found, like this:
+The result contains the number of global and atomic checks, any errors encountered while parsing and an array of the issues found, like this:

 ```json
 {